USEPA/sensortoolkit/docs/source/setup.rst

 .. note::

-  Users will need an installation of Python (v3.6 or greater).
+  Users will need an installation of Python (v|min_python_version| or greater).
 It’s highly recommended that users download an `Anaconda distribution of Python <https://www.anaconda.com/products/individual>`_.
 Anaconda is a package distribution of Python that includes many widely used libraries as well as the `Spyder IDE <https://www.spyder-ide.org>`__ for editing and compiling code.
 Anaconda is free for